Hyuna: Relationships

-Endorsement
+On July 8, 2024, Hyuna's agency announced that she would be marrying singer Yong Jun-hyung.
+The wedding took place on October 11, 2024.

+Endorsements

-On March 15, 2018 Hyuna became the ambassador for the German brand Puma, where she digested the two opposing concepts of 'Pink or Black" for the brand's campaign.
+On March 15, 2018, Hyuna became the ambassador for the German brand Puma, where she digested the two opposing concepts of 'Pink or Black" for the brand's campaign.
 On March 19, 2019, Hyuna released pictorial and a video, for 'Puma Light Sandals' campaign, where she appeared as the brand ambassador alongside Dawn.
 Later in 2019 Hyuna inked endorsement deal with the brand again, where she released a pictorial and a video for 'Trail Fox' campaign.
 In March 2020, Calvin Klein announced Hyuna as their ambassador for the "CK ONE" collections.
-In July 13, 2021, Spanish fashion house Loewe announced that they selected Hyuna as their new global ambassador.
+On July 13, 2021, Spanish fashion house Loewe announced that they selected Hyuna as their new global ambassador.